Taxonomon/typescript-to-javascript-bundler/README.md

 ## License & Copyright

-The original script was taken from [Jax Danger's ts-fivem-starterpack](https://github.com/Jax-Danger/ts-fivem-starterpack/blob/ts-react-fivem/fivem/build.js) with slight adjustments that fit to my personal needs when developing FiveM resources.
+The original script was taken from [Jax Danger's ts-fivem-starterpack](https://github.com/Jax-Danger/ts-fivem-starterpack/blob/ts-react-fivem/fivem/build.js) with slight adjustments that fit to my personal needs.
 So all credit to him for the original.

 I do not own this script, nor do I have any saying about its licensing or copyright.
 Please refer to the original author's licensing and copyright information.